LeaVerou/lea.verou.me/docs/var-groups/index.md

 ### Nested variable groups

-Variable groups can be nested, which allows a single variable to hold an entire color palette:
+Variable groups can be infinitely nested, which allows a single variable to hold an entire color palette:

 ```css
 --color: {